AS FEATURED ON:

 Many patients are reimbursed in part or full, depending on their plan.

-ADHD can be diagnosed by licensed psychiatrists, psychologists, nurse practitioners, or primary care clinicians.
+ADHD can be assessed by licensed psychiatrists, psychologists, nurse practitioners, or primary care clinicians.
 Every ADHD Advisor provider is licensed in Kansas and trained in adult ADHD care, ensuring you receive accurate assessment and treatment from experienced professionals.

 Kansas supports telemedicine for behavioral health care, allowing you to receive treatment virtually without losing coverage.
 The DEA and HHS have extended national telemedicine prescribing flexibilities through December 31, 2025, ensuring that online ADHD care remains fully accessible and compliant.
 Learn more at the DEA and HHS telemedicine policy update.